eclipse0922/EinstarSDK/README.md

-# EinstarSDK

-Einstar SDK

-1 How to Compile and Use the SDK Demo
+How to Compile and Use the SDK Demo

 1. Download and install the Professional or Enterprise version of Microsoft Visual Studio 2017 for Windows.
 Set the development environment to C++.
 2. Download the CMake tool.